Snuffy2/keymaster-wiki/Install-the-integration.md

 <img src="https://github.com/FutureTense/keymaster/raw/main/docs/integration_screen_wiki.png" alt="Integration Screen" />

+#### 0.  **Parent lock**

+Use this to make this lock a `child` of the specified `parent` lock.
+This will copy all of the names/PIN/settings from the parent to this lock.
+Any changes made to the parent lock will happen on this lock allowing you to manage multiple locks from one location.

 #### 1.  **Z-wave lock**

 Use the dropdown and select your Z-Wave lock.
 The default for Schlage looks like `lock.be469zp_connect_smart_deadbolt_locked`, this drop down will only show available lock devices.